- 1 Substances that cause indigestion in poorly cooked or prepared cereals and seeds

 Most antinutrients disappear after soaking and cooking whole grains and nuts (when toasted).
 For this reason, we can digest them and obtain the numerous nutrients that these foods have.

-What anti-nutrients do the beans have?
+What anti-nutrients do grains and seeds have?

 Each type of grain has a slightly different antinutrient content: